audioxide/data/data/posts/20210116-listening-parties-shame-drunk-tank-pink.md

 **Andrew**
 Yeah, for sure, I can see that
-It's a bit grimier, this.
+It's a bit grimier, this
-Big wall of sound.
+Big wall of sound

 **André**
 Oooooof this section is great